I, Pete, have been working with metals since I was 7 years old. In high school I took a couple of machine shop classes

 In 1986 I joined the Guild of Metalsmiths, a

 blacksmithing organization.
-This Guild is now about 30 years old and has a liberal sprinkling of mentors.
+This Guild is now over 30 years old and has a liberal sprinkling of mentors.

 In the early 1990's I begin taking an evening vo-tech course called "Machine Shop 101" 2 semesters a

 year, for several years.
 This was an inexpensive way to get to learn and to use a much wider array of machine tools than

 I would ever

 have access to at home.
 It helped me in deciding what tools and tooling I would need in my own shop.
 In addition, this

 class was run by professional instructors, who have added greatly to my abilities.

 For most of my life, I have been designing and making parts for whatever hits my fancy, as well as

 equipment around the place.
 Many relatives and friends bring me jobs to do, some gratis, and some for pay.

 This wide variety